YalongLiu/Trident-Segmentation-CNN/README.md

 **Key words:** Deep Learning; Punctate white matter lesions (PWMLs); Brain tumor segmentation.

-**This repository includes:**
+**This repository(~1.5Mb) includes:**
-1.T1WI of 10 patients for test(Full dataset is not allowed to be made public)
+1.T1WI of 10 patients for test.
+(Full dataset is not allowed to be made public)
-2.Full code for model training and inference
+2.Full code for model training and inference.

 ## Contributions:
 **1.Trident Segmentation CNN** (Convert spatial information into temporal information, which reduces the consumption of computing resources.)